 Looking forward, what is the target for DragonSpeed in the NTT IndyCar Series in the future?
 Are you and the team still looking into expanding to a full-time entry for 2020?

 That’s the team’s goal.
 We’re fortunate to have the budget to get our feet under the table this season, which not only gives us a platform for learning about the car and the series, but also for selling to potential sponsors for next year.

-The fourth round of the 2019 NTT IndyCar Series, the Grand Prix of Indianapolis, will take place on Saturday, May 11.
+The fifth round of the 2019 NTT IndyCar Series, the Grand Prix of Indianapolis, will take place on Saturday, May 11.
 Hanley and DragonSpeed will be back in action for the following race, the 103rd running of the Indianapolis 500, on Sunday, May 26.